2015 July - replacement of ducted heating unit for main hall

 Special thanks to our external hirers - without the income you help generate such projects would not be possible.
 Together, we are preserving and improving an important building in the history of Freemasonry and Victoria.

-Below are photos taken on completion.
+Below are photos taken on completion of phase 3.

 Raising the ducted heating unit and its ducting has taken it out of the line of sight.
-Click the picture to the left to see the moving gif image.

 A gif of what you now see as you walk into the building.